What foods are actually "toxic" to pigs?

 Severe stomach ache and even death from glycoalkaloid poisoning has been reported overseas, but is very unusual.
 Glycoalkaloids are not destroyed by cooking, so it is important to avoid eating the sprouts and to remove any green or damaged parts before cooking.
 Do not eat cooked potatoes that still taste bitter.
 If you come across a green potato crisp, it’s probably best not to eat it.
 Remember to store potatoes in a dark, cool and dry place.
 Pigs do not know that the "green" part of the potato can be dangerous for them to eat, so do not put your pig in a position to get poisoned by not putting these types of foods where they can get to them.
 Keep foods like this in a bin or up high on countertops.

 Potatoes also contain solanine which destroys red blood cells and can cause diarrhea and heart failure.
 It is sometimes killed by cooking at high heats, however boiling won't reduce the solanine levels.
-Best to stay away from all parts of the white potato including the vines and leaves.
+Best to stay away from all parts of the white potato including the vines and leaves and skin.
+Leave are toxic and the skin contains trypsin which is an inhibitor to digesting proteins.

 Many types of beans contain toxins called lectins.
 The highest concentrations are found in kidney beans, especially red kidney beans, but also found in Lima beans.
 As few as four or five raw beans can cause severe stomach ache, vomiting and diarrhea.